 About a minute later, at 12:46, Steve Brudzewski scored on a one-timer from James Unger, who was situated behind the net.
 Irish right wing Michael Bartlett scored midway through the second period at 10:23 to cut the Bowling Green lead to 3-1.
 But another Minnabarriet goal early in the third period at 5:23 put the game out of reach.
-Saturday night, both teams traveled to the Joyce Center to play the second of two games. but the only thing that changed for the Irish was the arena and the final score in the loss.
+Saturday night, both teams traveled to the Joyce Center to play the second of two games, but the only thing that changed for the Irish was the arena and the final score in the loss.
+Once again, the Irish quickly found themselves down early in the game.
+James Unger started the scoring at 13:30, when he took the puck from the left side, beat an Irish defender and found himself with an open net to give Bowling Green a 1-0 lead.
+Bowling Green quickly added on another goal at 14:10, when Alex Foster found Mike Falk in front of the net with another

-Notre Dame's Jason Paige looks for an open teammate as Bowling Green's Taylor Christie defends Saturday. look at an open goalmouth.
+Notre Dame's Jason Paige looks for an open teammate as Bowling Green's Taylor Christle defends Saturday look at an open goalmouth.